 Two other critically endangered mammal species that do exist here, but you probably won’t see, are the Sunda pangolin and the leopard cat.

 MacRitchie’s jungle trails are home to an incredible amount of insects and other types of creepy crawlies.
 There are some excellent spiders like the golden orb web spider and the St. Andrew’s cross spider.
-Not to mention the giants ants you come across – be careful though as some of them bite!
+Not to mention the giant ants you come across – be careful though as some of them bite!

 The pale-coloured jade tree snail is a recently discovered species that only lives in Singapore.
 MacRitchie is understandably a sanctuary for beautiful butterflies, like the purple duke butterfly, one of the most special of the butterfly species that call this place home.
 There are also some incredible and vividly coloured dragonflies.